If You’re Not Using AI to Use AI, You’re Doing it Wrong.

 Much like producing work with real humans, nothing gets made without collaboration.

 Each tool had a job: ChatGPT wrote and directed, Midjourney created the visuals, Veo3 moved the images.
-I wasn’t outsourcing creativity; I was orchestrating it.
+I’m not outsourcing creativity; I’m orchestrating it.

 Will AI replace filmmakers?
-Probably not.
-But it is changing the speed and scale of storytelling.
+Hell no. But it is changing the speed and scale of storytelling.
 It’s collapsing the gap between imagination and execution.

 And honestly, that’s the part that’s exciting.